LRE323/monthly-expenses-tracker/README.md

 The items in the RecyclerView list are sorted before being displayed and out of date expenses are updated when this activity is resumed.

-This activity also allows the delete an expense by long clicking an expense.
+The user can long click and delete an expense in the RecyclerView.

 ![Image of MainActivity](https://i.imgur.com/FjAobBl.jpg)